 - Healthcare information management

-While careers in clinical Healthcare treat individual patients, public health professionals focus on groups.
-Most jobs in this field require at least a master’s degree, and you’ll study the role of society in a community’s quality of life and overall health.
-There are five traditional core disciplines that you’ll study in a public health master’s degree program:
+While careers in clinical healthcare treat individual patients, public health professionals focus on groups.
+Public health studies the well-being of populations and communities as a whole.
+Most jobs in this field require at least a master’s degree.
+There are five traditional core disciplines in a public health master’s program:

 Benefits of a Career in Healthcare